 If you don’t drive, then the easiest way to get there is by local bus from Heathrow’s Terminal 5.
 Bus route 350 drops you off a short walk from the barn itself, which is at the end of a rather charming village lane, with two pubs, two corner shops, a church and a phone box.

 Following the sign to the barn lead to a gate in what looks like a private estate, but venturing just past the “this is a private estate” sign does show that you are in the right place as the barn becomes quite obviously visible.

-English Heritage have permission from the estate to use the road approaching the barn (and the car park at the back), but the rest is fairly understandably off-limits.
+English Heritage has permission from the estate to use the road approaching the barn (and the car park at the back), but the rest is fairly understandably off-limits.

 Do also notice the grain store, the small wooden building which has also been restored and still sits on probably original stone mushrooms to keep the grain off the ground.

 The barn is open on the 2nd and 4th Sunday of each month 10am-5pm from April to October.
 Entry is free.